Heapy/awesome-kotlin/README.md

 * [massivedisaster/AFM](https://github.com/massivedisaster/AFM) - An library to help android developers working easly with activities and fragments with Kotlin
 * [mustafaberkaymutlu/uv-index](https://github.com/mustafaberkaymutlu/uv-index) - A simple ultraviolet index viewer app for demonstrating Instant Apps + Kotlin + Dagger + MVP
 * [Karumi/KataSuperHeroesKotlin](https://github.com/Karumi/KataSuperHeroesKotlin) - A full exercise to learn how to create espresso tests using test doubles and a dependency injector for Android written in Kotlin.
+* [Karumi/KataContactsKotlin](https://github.com/Karumi/KataContactsKotlin) - An exercise to learn how to write software based on Clean Architecture using Kotlin.
 * [Karumi/KataTODOApiClientKotlin](https://github.com/Karumi/KataTODOApiClientKotlin) - A full exercise to learn how to use stubbing HTTP in Kotlin.
 * [Karumi/MaxibonKataKotlin](https://github.com/Karumi/MaxibonKataKotlin) - A ready to use playground to learn how to write tests using property-based testing in Kotlin.
 * [hanjoongcho/aaf-easypassword](https://github.com/hanjoongcho/aaf-easypassword) - A password manager using a single lock pattern for various type passwords management.